RishabhPathak93/Expense-Tracker-usingcpp/README.md

 3. Quit: Exit the Expense Tracker application.

-# Getting Started:
+Getting Started:

 Prerequisites
 To run this program, you need:

 A C++ compiler installed on your system.
 Compilation
-You can compile the program using a C++ compiler.
-For example, you can use g++ on a Unix-based system:
+You can compile the program using a C++ editors like, VS Code, Codeblock etc: